supervisely/developer-portal/getting-started/supervisely-annotation-format/point-cloud-episodes.md

 | g   | The green color channel component.
 An 8-bit value (0-255) |
 | b   | The blue color channel component.
 An 8-bit value (0-255)  |

-All of the positional coordinates (x, y, z) are in meters.
-Supervisely supports all PCD encodings: ASCII, binary, binary\_compressed.
+All the positional coordinates (x, y, z) are in meters.
+Supervisely supports all PCD encoding: ASCII, binary, binary\_compressed.

 The PCD file format description can be found [here](https://pointclouds.org/documentation/tutorials/pcd\_file\_format.html)